Sexually Abused by a priest of the Diocese of Erie? Talk to a lawyer today.

 Anyone sexually abused by a priest in the Diocese of Erie may now be able to receive financial compensation without undergoing lengthy, protracted litigation in court.

 Recently, the Bishop of Erie, Lawrence Persico, announced that the Diocese of Erie has formed a confidential, voluntary compensation settlement fund for victims of sexual abuse by clergy of the Diocese of Erie.
 The fund, which is modeled after similar funds in New York, will compensate victims in a shorter, more cursory process than full-blown litigation.
 Kenneth Feinberg, a well-known and respected arbitrator of the New York claims and other high-profile claim funds like the 9/11 Fund, and his business manager, Camille Biros, will review each claim as a neutral third party and award claimants compensation.
 We have extensive experience handling claims in the New York area and are very familiar with the process and expectations of Mr. Feinberg and Ms. Biros.

 There will be a deadline to file your claim with the Diocese of Erie’s compensation by May 31, 2019, so it is important that you act today to protect your rights.
 Contact us today.

 Through our own investigation, we have identified 57 priests publicly accused of sexual misconduct with children in the Diocese of Erie, along with 25 lay employees.
-The following list of 57 priests includes habitual offenders and other priests who allegedly committed abuse.
+The following list of 82 people includes habitual offenders and other priests who allegedly committed abuse.
 In some cases, priests were alleged to have abused children at multiple parishes and were transferred from assignment to assignment even after the allegations first came to the attention of the Diocese of Erie:

 - Fr.
 Michael J. Amy

 - Fr.
 Stephen Anderson

 - Mr. Randolph A. Byrd (Teacher)

 - Mr. William (Bill) Couse (School Employee)